-The D'Youville Freshman Experience (DFX) is a program designed to help you successfully adjust to college life.
+The D'Youville First-Years Experience (DFX) is a program designed to help you successfully adjust to college life.

 Transitioning from high school to college can be challenging and stressful.
-D'Youville's Freshman Experience (DFX) gives first-year students the individualized attention they need to adjust to college life and be successful.
+D'Youville's First-Year Experience (DFX) gives first-year students the individualized attention they need to adjust to college life and be successful.

 It all starts with orientation for new students in July.